byjg/yaj/docs/yaj-html.md

 ## yo(selector).html()

-Get the selector as HTML
+Get the selector content as HTML

 ```html